unoplatform/uno/doc/articles/debugging-uno-ui.md

 product version should contain a git CommitID.

 Once Uno.UI built, open the files you want to debug inside the solution running the application you need to debug, and set breakpoints there.

+## Running the samples applications

+The Uno solution provides a set of sample applications that provide a way to test features, as well as provide a way to write UI Tests.
+See [this document](working-with-the-samples-apps.md) for more information.

 ## Building Uno.UI for macOS using Visual Studio for Mac